Expect a three-peat!

 Prime Minister Freundel Stuart has issued a strong warning to his political opponents that the general election battle is yet to begin.

 And even before he makes the much-anticipated announcement, Stuart has attempted to put a nail in the proverbial coffin of the Opposition Barbados Labour Party (BLP), whose fate he suggests is already sealed, since his ruling Democratic Labour Party (DLP) is assured of a third straight victory at the polls.

-It was a tough-talking and confident Stuart who addressed Sunday’s church service marking the birthday of DLP founding father and National Hero Errol Walton Barrow.
+It was a tough-talking and confident Stuart who addressed yesterday’s church service marking the birthday of DLP founding father and National Hero Errol Walton Barrow.

 However, Stuart, whose Government has recently been on the back foot over its management of the economy, seemed in no hurry to announce the date for the election, which is constitutionally due by next year.

 Instead, he exhorted DLP members “not to grow weary”, while telling them, “you have nothing to be ashamed of” in the face of growing opposition to his Government’s policies and programmes.

 The Prime Minister therefore appealed to party supporters to remain steadfast in their support for his administration, saying: “Don’t get distracted by a lot of the incoherent noises you hear from time to time.
 Those issues are going to be settled on a date that I will determine.